alchemy-fullstack-js-fall-2018/classword/week08_back-to-the-front-end/class22_react/README.md

     * Offer developers API for declaring or describing:
         * how the data and html should be combined (interpolation)
         * data changes
-    * Syncing data to UI happens "automagically"
+    * Syncing data to UI happens "magically"
 * JavaScript (, HTML, CSS)
     * New language features
     * Optimizations and other production enhancements